• HOME

 Will you have enough space if you are to bring your own speakers?
 Will you need ventilation for your from-home or rented equipment?
 Can you do a set-up test the night before the wedding?

-These are the type of questions you will need to ask and go over with your venue coordinator.
+These are the types of questions you will need to ask and go over with your venue coordinator.
 Ensure to add to your contract what the venue has agreed to – this way, there are no surprises when you pull in with your equipment and start setting up.

 3. Make a checklist